-Funds raised by the event fund the center on the first floor of Keathley University Center and its accompanying Transitioning Home office on the third floor of the KUC.
-The Transitioning Home office assists all MTSU students, not just student-veterans, in their career path.
+Funds raised by the event support the center on the first floor of the Keathley University Center and its accompanying Veterans Transitioning Home office on the KUC’s third floor.
+The Transitioning Home office assists all MTSU students, not just student-veterans, on their career paths.

 Daniels, 81, a Country Music Hall of Fame member, performed near the end of the program along with Scott Brown of the Scooter Brown Band.
-The event also featured four performances by Operation Song singers and songwriters who have been assisted by Nashville Songwriters Hall of Fame members.
+The event also featured four performances by Operation Song singers and songwriters who’ve worked with Nashville Songwriters Hall of Fame members.

 McPhee thanked Charlie and Hazel Daniels, Corlew and The Journey Home Project and the “corporate sponsors and the employers who have partnered with us to help our veterans transition to their next career path.”

-Keith M. Huber, MTSU’s senior adviser for veterans and leadership initiatives, welcomed the invited guests and shared how the Daniels Center has an ongoing commitment to those who have served in the U.S. armed forces.
+Keith M. Huber, MTSU’s senior adviser for veterans and leadership initiatives, welcomed the invited guests and noted how the Daniels Center has an ongoing commitment to those who have served in the U.S. military.

 Center officials already are planning for the second Veteran Impact Celebration, which will be held June 27, 2019 — the first Thursday before the July 4 holiday.
 Hiller Plumbing, Heating, Cooling & Electrical owner Jimmy Hiller has agreed to be the major 2019 sponsor.

-Diamond-level sponsors this year included Hiller, Transition to Trades and Dollar General.
-Platinum-level sponsors included the Nashville Predators, Barrett and FirstBank.
+Diamond-level sponsors this year included Hiller, Transition to Trades,d and Dollar General.
+Platinum-level sponsors included the Nashville Predators, Barrett Firearms Manufacturing and FirstBank.
 Panasonic, Mapco, BlueCross BlueShield, OleSouth and The Journey Home Project were gold-level sponsors.